lsst-dm/dm_dev_guide/team/focus-friday.rst

 Emergencies and on call
 =======================
 There may on occasion be an emergency, urgent bug, machine failure, fire, flooding etc.
 In this case it is OK to make Friday noisy.
+This may include a post to public slack support channel.
 As we approach operations there may also be agreed people on call who may need to respond to communications even on a focus day.